stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

 - Can be used in both MBCS and UNICODE projects.
 - Compiles cleanly at warning level 4 supporting Win32 and Win64.
 - Debug logging is supported (`TEST.log`, `SENT.log`, and `RECV.log`).
 - MT safe and supports multiple threads, as usual with gSOAP clients.
-You will need to register this plugin with each soap context (do not use `soap_copy` and `soap_copy_context` to copy contexts).

 Limitations                                                       {#limitations}